Arrowhead Stadium could be used as a polling location for November election

-KANSAS CITY, Mo. — Many Kansas City Chiefs fans will likely miss out on the Arrowhead Stadium experience this fall, due to limited seating during the pandemic.
+KANSAS CITY, Mo.
+(WDAF) – Many Kansas City Chiefs fans will likely miss out on the Arrowhead Stadium experience this fall due to limited seating during the pandemic.

 But thousands of city residents may yet find themselves heading out to Arrowhead for a different reason this fall.
 And not on a Sunday.